IBM/ibm-block-csi-operator/README.md

 ## Upgrading

 ### 1. Upgrade the operator.
-The steps is the same as uninstalling and then with new installation, you can upgrade the operator by downloading new manifest and run `kubectl apply` again.
+The steps is the same as new installation, you can upgrade the operator by downloading new manifest and run `kubectl apply` again.

 ### 2. Upgrade the IBMBlockCSI custom resource.
-The steps is the same with new installation, you can upgrade the custom resource by downloading new manifest and run `kubectl apply` again.
+If you didn't change any default values in previous version, the IBMBlockCSI custom resource will be upgraded automatically.
+Otherwise, you can downloading the new manifest and run `kubectl apply` to upgrage it.

 ## Uninstalling